-I estimate the model outlined in section 4.1 separately for each type of school attended in primary education.
+I estimate the model outlined in section 3 separately for each type of school attended in primary education.
 That is, I estimate one separate model for students that attended public schools in primary, another one for students that attended for-profit schools in primary, and a third one for students that attended nonprofit schools in primary.
 My argument for doing so is that the decision of the school-type to attend in primary is endogenous by nature, and therefore it is reasonable to expect that the three samples are formed by different groups of individuals, and that the effect of attending a particular type of secondary school varies from group to group.
-Figures 1 and 2 illustrate the scheme of decisions associated to the models that I estimate.
+Figure 1 illustrates the scheme of decisions associated to the models that I estimate.16